- Sociology Major

 - Sociology Undergraduate Research Opportunity

 - Honors Program in Sociology

 Before declaring the minor in Law, Justice, and Social Change, students must complete a pre-requisite course with a C- or better.
 The credits from the prerequisite course cannot be included in the 15 credits required to complete the minor.

-- First and second year students should enroll in either SOC 100: Intro to Soc, SOC 102: Intro to Soc: Special Topics, or SOC 195: Honors Intro to Soc.
+- First and second year students should enroll in either SOC 100 Introduction to Sociology or SOC 102 Introduction to Sociology: Special Topics

-- Third and fourth year students should enroll in either SOC 300: Principles and Problems of Sociology or SOC 302: Health & Society- Intro to Soc.
+- Third and fourth year students should enroll in either SOC 300 Sociological Principles and Problems or SOC 302 Health and Society: An Introduction to Sociology

-- A student must complete at least 15 credit hours with a C- or better from the following list of approved courses.
+Students must complete at least 15 total credit hours with a C- or better from the following list of approved courses.

-- A minimum of 9 credits must be elected in the LJSC minor at the 300-level or above (excluding prerequisite).
+- A minimum of 9 credits of which must be elected in the LJSC minor at the 300-level or above (excluding prerequisite)

 Approved LJSC Minor Courses: